-Providing legal support for real property transactions for 33 years, I have knowledge and experiece to solve title coverage challenges and escrow problems.
+Providing legal support for real property transactions for 40 years, I have knowledge and experience to solve title coverage challenges and escrow problems.
 I enjoy helping others learn my business.

 Get to know Dwight Bickel

-In my present role I provide senior underwriting support and approvals for the largest commercial transactions to be insured by the agents and branches of the title insurance companies operated by the Fidelity National Title Group, inluding Fidelity, Chicago, Ticor, Lawyers, Commonwealth Land and Security Union, in the states of Alaska, Washington, Oregon, Idaho and Montana.
+In my present role I provide senior underwriting support and risk approvals for the largest commercial transactions to be insured by the agents and branches of the title insurance companies operated by the Fidelity National Title Group, inluding Fidelity, Chicago, Ticor, Lawyers and Commonwealth Land, in the states of Alaska, Idaho, Montana, Oregon, Washington and Wyoming.